Jake Fromm: College career

 Fromm entered his true freshman year at Georgia in 2017 as the backup to Jacob Eason.
 In the first game of the season, after Eason suffered an injury, Fromm replaced him and completed 10 of 15 passes for 143 yards and a touchdown against Appalachian State.
 Fromm was then named the starter for the team's next game against Notre Dame.
 Fromm threw for 141 yards and a touchdown.
 In the next game, the Bulldogs defeated Samford with a 42–14 win.
 After a win against Vanderbilt, Fromm played his best game against Missouri.
 He threw for 326 yards and completed 18 of 26 passes.
 This performance led the Bulldogs to be the third-ranked team in the nation.
 After a 42–7 win vs Florida, the Bulldogs became No. 1 after Penn State lost.
-Fromm and the Bulldogs would eventually go on to win the 2017 SEC Championship against Auburn.
+Fromm and the Bulldogs would eventually go on to win the 2017 Southeastern Conference (SEC) Championship against Auburn.
 He was named SEC co-newcomer of the year by the Associated Press.
 He led Georgia to a 54–48 victory over Oklahoma in double overtime in the Rose Bowl on January 1, 2018, to earn them a spot in the CFP final against Alabama.
-Fromm and the Bulldogs went on to lose to Alabama in the College Football National Championship, 23–26.
+Fromm and the Bulldogs went on to lose to Alabama in the College Football National Championship, 26-23.
 Fromm threw for 232 yards, a touchdown and two interceptions, while completing 16 of 32 passes.

 In the 2018 season, Fromm helped lead Georgia to an 11–3 record, albeit with losses to Alabama in the SEC Championship and Texas in the Sugar Bowl.
 He passed for 2,749 passing yards, 30 touchdowns, and six interceptions.

 In the 2019 season, Fromm once again led Georgia to the SEC Championship, where they lost to LSU.
 He finished his college career with a victory over Baylor in the Sugar Bowl.

-On January 8, 2020, Fromm announced his intention to skip his senior season at Georgia; he had already declared for the 2020 NFL Draft.
+On January 8, 2020, Fromm announced his intention to skip his senior season at Georgia; he had already declared for the 2020 NFL draft.